 Your team and you always celebrate a sales goal being achieved…apply the same logic to micro-conversions or sales effectiveness metrics in the CRM.

-For example, number of prospects contacted, 100th call made through the CRM, 50th sale marked in the CRM, etc. The milestones you choose are completely up to you.
+For example, the number of prospects contacted, the 100th call made through the CRM, the 50th sale marked in the CRM, etc. The milestones you choose are completely up to you.

-In general, you’ll find that positive reinforcement, encouraging a growth mindset, and top-down transparency are key to get your sales team to love your sales CRM software.
+Positive reinforcement, encouraging a growth mindset, and top-down transparency is key to getting your sales team to love your sales CRM software.

 We hope you’re all set to make a new platform work for you & your team!